claudioviola/ionic-sticker-scroll/README.md

-#### STATUS
+#### Sticker Scroll

-##### This project is not maintained anymore.
-We cancelled our free-time hobby project with Ionic because of too much changed recently in our personal lives and we don't have enough time at all.

-##### I would be happy to reference anyone who would fork the project and maintain it.

-# ion-affix
-**ion-affix** is a lightweight Angular directive for Ionic framework to have sticky affix elements.
+**sticker-scroll** is a lightweight Angular directive for Ionic framework to have sticky affix elements.
+Is similar to sticky header concept.
 Directive requires no additional dependencies.
 Just Ionic and Angular.

-Initial idea is [this gist](https://gist.github.com/colllin/1a0c3a91cc641d8e578f) of [Collin Donahue-Oponski](https://github.com/colllin)

-## Demos

-**For demos and documentation, see the [project page](http://www.aliok.com.tr/projects/2015-04-17-ion-affix.html).**

-## Usage

-**For demos and documentation, see the [project page](http://www.aliok.com.tr/projects/2015-04-17-ion-affix.html).**
+The inspiration of this project is: https://github.com/aliok/ion-affix Affix an HTML element (compile it in Angular) and show it.
+Developed in Es6 JavaScript and new command `.component()` Angular 1.5

 ### Extend || Contribute
 * Clone the repo